Spirit AeroSystems posts profit on higher deliveries

-(Reuters) - Aircraft parts maker Spirit AeroSystems Holdings Inc (SPR.N) reported a quarterly profit on Wednesday, partly boosted by higher deliveries to its top customers Boeing Co (BA.N) and France’s Airbus SE (AIR.PA).
+Aug 1 (Reuters) - Aircraft parts maker Spirit AeroSystems Holdings Inc reported a quarterly profit on Wednesday, partly boosted by higher deliveries to its top customers Boeing Co and France’s Airbus SE.

 The company reported net income of $145.2 million, or $1.31 per share in the second quarter ended June 28, compared with a loss of $56.8 million, or 48 cents per share per share, a year earlier.